One-Sort Recycling Collection

 - Your collection day is assigned by the Solid Waste & Recycling Division.
 Routes are created so the Division operates in the most cost-effective way.
 Look up your collection day.

 - In the winter, remember to shovel a 3 foot wide path to your cart, including snow left by the plow.
 See Snow Shoveling for specific shoveling requirements.

 Label containers in your home so family, friends and guests know how to properly sort their waste.
-Stickers are available for your interior recycling, organics recycling, and trash containers located throughout your house.
-To order stickers to help improve your home collection system, call Solid Waste & Recycling at 612-673-2917 or email your request including the number of each type of stickers you want to SWRcustomer@minneapolismn.gov.
+Stickers are available for Solid Waste & Recycling customers to label your interior recycling, organics recycling, and trash containers located throughout your house.
+To order stickers to help improve your home collection system, contact our office.
+If you are not a Solid Waste & Recycling customer, you may request labels, guides and more from Hennepin County at www.hennepin.us/recycleeverywhere.

 Our crews cannot pick up your recycling if there is a problem with it.
 Unacceptable recycling will be marked with a recycling educational tag.
 If you find a tag, please read it over to understand what the issue with the recycling is, correct the problem, and place your recycling out on your next recycling day.